SparseLinearAlgebra/spbla/docs/joss/paper.md

 GPGPU's utilization for data analysis and for linear algebra operations is a promising way to high-performance data analysis because GPGPU is much more powerful in parallel data processing.
 However, GPGPU programming is still challenging.
-Best to our knowledge, there is no complete `GraphBLAS API` implementation for GPGPU computations, except `GraphBLAST` [@yang2019graphblast], which is currently in the active development.
+To the best of our knowledge, there is no complete `GraphBLAS API` implementation for GPGPU computations, except `GraphBLAST` [@yang2019graphblast], which is currently in the active development.
 Some work is also done to move `SuiteSparse` forward GPGPU computations.